AdvancedArmorStands/Docs/docs/api.md

 ### `ArmorStandRenameEvent`: Triggers when a user renames an armor stand

 ### `ArmorStandStateChangeEvent`: Triggers when a user changes state of an armor stand

-## Javadoc

-For complete documentation of all API classes and methods, see our [Javadoc](https://docs.example.com/javadoc).

-## Support

-If you have any questions about using our API, please:

-- Check our [GitHub](https://github.com/your-github-username/minecraft-plugin) for examples
-- Join our [Discord](https://discord.gg/your-discord) for developer support
-- Create an [issue](https://github.com/your-github-username/minecraft-plugin/issues) for bug reports or feature requests